BRITISH WATER POLO LEAGUE CONSTITUTION

-7.5 The Chairman at all General Meetings shall be the Chairman of the Committee if he is present.
-If he is unwilling or unable to act, the meeting shall elect a chairman from those present and entitled to vote.
+7.5 The Chairman at all General Meetings shall be the Chairman of the Committee if he/she is present.
+If he/she is unwilling or unable to act, the meeting shall elect a chairman from those present and entitled to vote.
 The Chairman shall have:

 7.5.1 unlimited authority upon every question of order and shall be, for the purpose of such meetings, the sole interpreter of the League’s rules governing General Meetings;

 7.5.2 the right to vote on every motion.
-In the event of an equality of votes, he shall have the casting vote.
+In the event of an equality of votes, he/she shall have the casting vote.